vibby/adventistcommons.org/README.md

 - Culturally relevant for the people groups of the 10/40 window, prepared and reviewed by Adventist missiologists and theologians
 - Unhindered by copyrights that restrict free translation and distribution
 - Downloadable and printable from wherever you are in the world
-- Made available through crowd translation and an open-source platform
+- Made available through an open-source crowd translation platform

 [AdventistCommons.org](http://adventistcommons.org/) is an initiative created in response to one of the General Conference Mission Objectives for 2020-2025, which has placed a high church-wide priority on developing resources for mission to those within non-Christian belief systems.